SarahDbnr/adl_SteinVI/docs/source/get_started.md

 └── stein_vi.py
 ```

 The `run_stein_vi` directory provides ready-to-run examples that use the core logic from the `stein_vi` package.
-These scripts demonstrate how to use the SVGD-based Bayesian Neural Networks for specific tasks, including regression and classification.
+These scripts demonstrate how to use the SVGD, sSVGD and SVN-based Bayesian Neural Networks for specific tasks, including regression and classification.
 The examples are written to simplify running different configurations and datasets with minimal setup.

 ```
 .